 As of November 26th, 2019 Piney Mountain Foster Care, Inc. is a Tennessee based non-profit corporation designated a 501(c)(3) Public Charity by the I.R.S.
 As such we have a Board of Directors and requirements to make certain aspects of our operation and finances public.
 We do that on this page.
 Our mission statement and programs description are on the Home page.

-The next meeting of the PMFC’s Board of Directors is:
+The 2020 meetings of PMFC’s Board of Directors will be:

 Meet the Board

 Marie is the payroll administrator at Smoky Mountain Home Health and Hospice in Newport TN.
 Marie served on the Cocke Country Tourism Council for 14 years, sits on the Tanner Preservation Alliance Board of Directors, and is active in the Newport Chamber of Commerce, and the Cocke County Partnership.
 Marie has always had a love of dogs and has been active in canine rescue since 2012 when she wanted to “give back” some of the love she’d gotten from her dogs after one of them was killed by a bear.
 She wasn’t ready to adopt another, so she began fostering.

 Pam is a banking professional at Newport Federal Bank in Newport TN.
 She has always had a love of animals, she currently lives with a couple of cats, several goats and a flock of chickens.
 She is also an avid quilter.

 Dr. Courtney Phillips DVM

 Dr. Courtney Studied Veterinary Medicine at Lincoln Memorial University and is a veterinarian at Cedarwood Veterinary Hospital in Newport TN.
 Dr. Courtney has 3 cats and 2 dogs of her own, and enjoys reading and other introverted activities.